Syaw0/blog/_posts/2022-01-10-how-react-memo-works.md

 categories: React
 ---

+> You can watch my [Youtube video explanation](https://www.youtube.com/watch?v=0jbV6apamhs) for this post

 In [How does React bailout work in reconciliation]({% post_url 2022-01-08-how-does-bailout-work %}), we managed to understand how React stops reconciling when it finds there is nothing changed in the subtree.

 Wait, sounds just like what `React.memo()` does, right?